-seek (to the extent the Working Group considers necessary) the Technical Architecture and Business Architecture Sub-Committee’s views of the impact which the Modification Proposal would have, if approved, on the DCC Systems and Smart Metering Systems; provided that the Working Group shall always seek such views:

-in respect of proposals to modify the Technical Code Specifications; and/or

-where the Technical Architecture and Business Architecture Sub- Committee has notified the Working Group that the Technical Architecture and Business Architecture Sub-Committee wishes to express a view;

-seek (to the extent the Working Group considers necessary) the Security Sub- Committee's views on the Modification Proposal; provided that the Working Group shall always seek such views:

-in respect of proposals to modify the Security Obligations and Assurance Arrangements; and/or

-where the Security Sub-Committee has notified the Working Group that the Security Sub-Committee wishes to express a view;

-seek (to the extent the Working Group considers necessary) the SMKI PMA’s views on the Modification Proposal; provided that the Working Group shall always seek such views:

-in respect of proposals to modify the SMKI SEC Documents; and/or
+Establishment of a Working Group

+Where this Section D5 applies to a Modification Proposal, the Panel shall establish a group of persons (known as a Working Group) for the purposes set out in Section D5.3 and D5.6.
+Such Working Groups shall be formed and operate in accordance with terms of reference as agreed by the Panel and published on the Website (known as the Working Group Terms of Reference).
+The Panel shall consult with Parties before it makes any changes to the Working Group Terms of Reference.

+Except to the extent inconsistent with this Section D5, the provisions of Section C6 (Sub-Committees) shall apply in respect of each Working Group as if that Working Group was a Sub-Committee.

+The role of the Working Group

-where the SMKI PMA has notified the Working Group that the SMKI PMA wishes to express a view;
+During the Refinement Stage, the Working Group shall:

-seek (to the extent the Working Group considers necessary) the Alt HAN Forum's views on the Modification Proposal; provided that the Working Group shall always seek such views:

-in respect of proposals to modify Section Z (The Alt HAN Arrangements);

-in respect of proposals to modify any SEC Subsidiary Document which relates to Section Z (The Alt HAN Arrangements);

-in respect of proposals to modify Section K (Charging Methodology) which are likely to affect the Alt HAN Charges; and/or

-where the Alt HAN Forum (or a Forum Sub-Group acting on its behalf) has notified the Working Group that it wishes to express a view;
+provide a sounding board to the Proposer;

+assist in developing, refining and reviewing proposed solutions to the issue;

+review the business requirements and proposed solution options, and put forward alternative options for consideration;

+review DCC Impact Assessment responses including the Modification Proposal implementation costs and the costs to complete a DCC Full Impact Assessment;

+assess the lead time to deliver the proposed variation and recommend the potential implementation approach and targeted SEC Release;

+provide input to any cost-benefit analysis and the business case for the Modification Proposal;

+review consultation responses and ensure the points raised have been answered;

 consider whether, if the Modification Proposal is approved, this Code would better facilitate the achievement of the SEC Objectives than if the Modification Proposal was rejected;

+consider whether it is likely that there would be a material impact on Energy Consumers as a result of the Modification Proposal being approved, and (if so) assessing such impact; and

 consider whether it is likely that there would be a material impact on Greenhouse Gas Emissions as a result of the Modification Proposal being approved, and (if so) assessing such impact (which assessment shall be conducted in accordance with any guidance on the evaluation of Greenhouse Gas Emissions issued by the Authority from time to time); and

 consider whether, if the Modification Proposal is approved, changes are likely to be required to other Energy Codes as a result.